 The Lamborghini Miura P400 S was released at the Turin Motor Show in 1968.
 Cosmetically, the P400 S received a higher-quality interior trim and the instrument layout was revised along with power windows.
 Other upgrades included optional air conditioning and a lockable glove box.

-The car shared the same potent transverse V12 engine and Bertone-designed body from the earlier car.
+The vehicle shared the same potent transverse V12 engine and Bertone-designed body from the earlier car.
 The engine was upgraded though to produce 370 bhp (an additional 20 horsepower) due to the addition of higher-lift camshafts with revised timings and the fitment of four Weber 40IDL-3L carburetors.

 To avoid flexing at high cornering speeds, Lamborghini used a heavier-gauge steel on the chassis.